+Body piercing is when a hole is made in your skin or through a part of your body so you can add a piece of jewelry for decoration.
 The earlobe is the most common body piercing.
-Other common places to pierce include the eyebrow, nose, tongue, lip, belly button, nipples and genitals.
-Some people also pierce their ear cartilage (the hard part around the ear).
+Other common places to pierce include the eyebrow, nose, tongue, lip, belly button, nipples, and genitals.
+Some people also pierce their ear cartilage (the hard part of the outer ear).

 How is piercing performed?

 A single-use, sterilized piercing gun is typically used to insert an earring into the earlobe.
 A hollow needle is used to pierce a hole in the skin in other parts of the body.
 The person doing the piercing will insert a piece of jewelry into the hole.

 The safest piercing guns are single-use guns.
 It means that it is only used on one customer and then thrown away.
 This decreases the risk of infection.
 Piercing guns with sterilized disposable cassettes are also considered acceptable.
 But these don’t promise the same level of sterilizing that single-use piercing guns do.

 Do not receive a piercing from a reusable piercing gun that does not have sterilized disposable cassettes.
 These types of piercing guns cannot be autoclaved.
 An autoclave is a type of sterilization machine that uses heat to sterilize all non-disposable piercing tools.
 It helps make sure that all tools are clean before they touch your body.
 It is an important piece of equipment in a clean piercing shop.
 Not being able to autoclave a piercing gun increases the risk of infection.

 Also, do not have a piercing performed with a piercing gun on any part of your body except your ear.
 Doing so can crush the skin and cause more injury than a piercing performed with a hollow needle.

 If you are going to have a piercing done, do some research.
 Make sure you find a clean, safe piercing shop.
 Choose a professional with a good reputation to perform the piercing.